RedhawkSDR/transceiver-api/fei_modifications.md

 ```

 _**Note:** Some thought was given to adding the radio settings to this status
-message, but that information is already being emmitted through the property
+message, but that information is already being emitted through the property
 change events.
 Does it need to be here too?_

 There can be multiple status messages as well; for instance, one for each of the